 Matterhorn Switzerland and the village of Zermatt.

-Location, location, location is the mantra when it comes to observing spectacular events.
+Location, location, location is the mantra when it comes to observing spectacular landscapes.
 And what better location to witness the sunrise and sunset over the iconic Matterhorn fig1, than the private room of your hotel or the hotel’s terrace over a cup of coffee and cake.
 Such a panoramic view of Zermatt village surrounded by snow-capped mountain peaks, and topped by the Matterhorn can be observed from the Grandhotel Schonegg http://www.schonegg.ch.
 Although this 4 star chalet style hotel is located on an elevated slope on the outskirts overlooking Zermatt, it is only a short walk from the centre of the town through a private tunnel to the hotel’s lift which transports guests 40m vertically from street level to the hotel reception.
 Located right next door to the Schonegg is the 3 star chalet style hotel Alpenroyal http://www.alpenroyal.ch, which has near identical views and uses the same tunnel and lift.
 For a more intimate mountain experience with the Matterhorn fig2, one can take the cable car to the Schwarzsee station at 2583m.

 From here it is a 4 hour return hike to the Hornli hut at the base of the Matterhorn at 3260m with direct views of the massif all the way to the hut.
 There is a hotel-restaurant close to the Schwarzsee station where one can stay the night http://www.zermatt.net/schwarzsee/.